MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/poland/emea-pol-standard-audit-file-saf-pd.md

 To prepare your Finance for generating JPK_KR_PD in compliance with the required schema, follow these steps.

 1. Open the **Electronic reporting workspace**, and then, in the configuration tree, select **Standard Audit File (SAF-T) \> JPK_KR_PD XML (PL)**.
-2. On the Action Pane, select **Configurations \> Applications specific parameters \> Setup**.
+1. On the Action Pane, select **Configurations \> Applications specific parameters \> Setup**.
-3. Select the latest version of the format on the left hand side of **Application specific parameters** page.
+1. Select the latest version of the format on the left side of **Application specific parameters** page.
-4. On the **Lookups** FastTab, select the lookup field.
+1. On the **Lookups** FastTab, select the lookup field.
 Detailed description of all the lookup fields of the JPK_KR_PD XML (PL) format is provided further in this topic.
-5. On the **Conditions** FastTab, define the required conditions and specify the values in the **Lookup result** column.
+1. On the **Conditions** FastTab, define the required conditions and specify the values in the **Lookup result** column.
-6. As the last two lines, add lines that have the conditions **Not blank** and **Blank** where applicable.
+1. As the last two lines, add lines that have the conditions **Not blank** and **Blank** where applicable.
-7. Select the next lookup field from the list on the **Lookups** FastTab and repeat the steps 5 and 6.
+1. Select the next lookup field from the list on the **Lookups** FastTab and repeat steps 5 and 6.
-8. When all the lookup fields are set up, in the **State** field, select **Completed**, and save the configuration.
+1. When all the lookup fields are set up, in the **State** field, select **Completed**, and save the configuration.

 #### OpisDziennika - Journal description

-Use the free-text **OpisDziennika** lookup field to define mapping of journal description of general journal entries in your Fiannce to the values that will be reported in D_2 field of JPK_KR_PD.
+Use the free-text **OpisDziennika** lookup field to define mapping of journal description of general journal entries in your Finance to the values that will be reported in D_2 field of JPK_KR_PD.

 | ZOiS field | Description En | Description Pl |
 |-----|-----|----|